-Water heaters are non-issues UNTIL you get hit with that first icy shower hits you or you find a giant puddle in the basement.
+Water heaters are not an issue — until that first icy shower hits you or you find a giant puddle in the basement.
 Then you have to think fast: Repair or replace?

-If it’s a conventional storage-tank water heater nearing the end of its 10 to 13-year life, replacement is obvious: New models are up to 20% more efficient and can save up to $700 in energy costs over the life of the unit.
+If it’s a conventional storage-tank water heater nearing the end of its eight- to 12-year life, replacement is obvious.
+New models are usually more efficient and can save energy costs over the life of the unit.
 However, if your water heater is only a few years old, repair may be the way to go.
 Not sure whether to repair or replace?
-Here’s how to decide.
+Here’s help to decide.

 How to Diagnose Water Heater Woes

 Conventional water heaters are simple.
-Cold water enters the tank and is heated by an electric element or gas burner.
+Cold water enters the tank and an electric element or gas burner heats the water.
 A thermostat regulates the temperature, usually 120 to 140 degrees.
 As the water heats, pressure builds inside the tank.
 When you turn on a tap, pressure sends hot water out the faucet.

 Because water heaters contain few moving parts, only a few things can go wrong.

-- Pilot light on gas water heater flickers out.
+- The pilot light on the gas water heater flickers out.

-- Circuit breaker for an electric heater trips.
+- The circuit breaker for an electric heater trips.

 Over time, water minerals react with steel, corroding water heater tanks.
 When water heaters spring a leak, repair isn’t an option.

 On the bright side, modern water heaters are far more energy-efficient than older models.
-Manufacturers now inject foam insulation between the tank and its outer shell, resulting in higher heat retention.
-New glass liners make tanks less prone to corrosion.
+Manufacturers now inject foam insulation between the tank and its outer shell, increasing heat retention.
+New glass liners reduce the risk of corrosion in tanks.

-Tankless, heat pump, and solar water heaters offer even bigger savings and also qualify for a federal tax credit.
-These products could cost three to five times more to buy and install, so consider payback carefully.
+Tankless and solar water heaters offer even bigger savings and also qualify for a federal tax credit.
+These products could cost more to buy and install, so consider payback carefully.
 Here's a breakdown of total costs including installation:

 Factor in Hidden Costs of Water Heaters